Skip to main content

 Prerequisites

-1. Install Visual Studio Code on Windows.
+1. Install Visual Studio Code (Windows, macOS, or Linux).

 2. Open Visual Studio Code (VSCode) and go to extensions.